-The GGCS system creates a unique identifier known as a Renewable Gas Guarantee of Origin (RGGO) for each kWh (rounded to the nearest whole number) of biomethane injected into the grid and registered with the Scheme.
+Renewable Gas Guarantees of Origin (RGGOs) are unique identifiers issued by the GGCS for each kWh (rounded to the nearest whole number) of biomethane injected into the grid and registered with the Scheme (see below for details of RGGOs related to other types of green gas).

 G 0001 BF 00000001 E 0211